 If switching connections entirely doesn’t do the trick, and it’s not a problem anyone else seems to be having, then the problem may be local to your device.
 To nail this down though, we need one more diagnostic step.

 Try a Different Device

-This might of course not be possible for everyone, but if you have another Mac, iPad or iPhone with Facetime on it, try using that and see if the problem persists.
+This might not be possible for everyone, but if you have another Mac, iPad, or iPhone with Facetime on it, try using that and see if the problem persists.
 If it doesn’t then we can be pretty sure it’s a local problem with your Mac.